yktoo/yktoo.com/content/blog/posts/0375/index.en.md

 ## NHG

-{{< fl "NHG" >}} ({{< fl "Nationale Hypotheek Garantie" >}}) or the {{< a "https://www.nhg.nl/english-summary/Information-for-consumers/What-is-nhg" "National Mortgage Guarantee" >}} is a sort of an insurance policy that provides a safety net for the borrower.
+{{< fl "NHG" >}} ({{< fl "Nationale Hypotheek Garantie" >}}) or the [National Mortgage Guarantee](https://www.nhg.nl/english-summary/Information-for-consumers/What-is-nhg) is a sort of an insurance policy that provides a safety net for the borrower.
 The {{< fl "NHG" >}} can pay the difference between the remaining principal and the house sale price, should it prove lower than the debt.
 It also allows to temporarily reduce the monthly payments if the debtor runs into financial difficulties, but only if it's been an event beyond their control.

 The maximum amount covered by the guarantee equals the average house price.
-In 2019 it's {{< a "https://www.rijksoverheid.nl/onderwerpen/huis-kopen/vraag-en-antwoord/wat-is-de-nationale-hypotheek-garantie-nhg" "defined" >}} at **€ 290,000**.
+In 2019 it's [defined](https://www.rijksoverheid.nl/onderwerpen/huis-kopen/vraag-en-antwoord/wat-is-de-nationale-hypotheek-garantie-nhg) at **€ 290,000**.
 If you, however, plan to make your new house more energy-effective, then the limit is **€ 307,400**.

 The credit risk of an {{< fl "NHG" >}}-backed mortgage is lower, hence a lower interest rate.